 And yes, I got the bulk of my tax returns for the past few years thanks to my RRSP contributions.

-For the past two years, my tax return has been 100% dedicated to helping me top up and accelerate my house downpayment savings account, which was a huge help as I tried to save $16,000 in just over a year.
+For two years, my tax return was 100% dedicated to helping me top up and accelerate my house downpayment savings account, which was a huge help as I tried to save $16,000 in just over a year.
 (Lol wut.)
+This year, my return was a bit more divided, but some of it still went towards helping me hit a big financial goal: I used some of my refund to top up my emergency fund.

 If you have an aggressive savings goal, consider this a free pass to send your tax return directly to your goal’s dedicated savings account.